 Those that do then proceed to the rate assessment – where available production capacity, pricing and other offers in the tender, for example, could be used as some of the criteria to identify the preferred tender; this is visually presented on the vertical element of the curve.

-Compliance ‘Gate and Rate’
+‘Gate and Rate’ Compliance Program Management

-The same approach can be used very effectively to assess and plan an organization’s compliance program – particularly when that organization is just starting or refreshing their compliance implementation.
+The same approach can be used very effectively to assess and plan an organization’s compliance program management – particularly when that organization is just starting or refreshing their compliance implementation.
 It is also a very valuable technique for organizations that aspire to achieve excellent or world-class compliance capability and want to consider how that could be achieved.

 Clearly, to get over the gate, an organization would have to initially put in place a number of core compliance capabilities.
 These could, for example, comprise a year one implementation of the compliance ‘Big 5’ – often, but not always: